-You can edit or close your posting by logging in with your Sunet ID near the top right corner of any page; then return to the Open Positions listing page to view and edit or delete the posting.
+- Edit or close your posting by logging in to the OPA website (top right on any page), then return to the Open Positions page and search for your post.

-- Users must be authorized to post positions at Stanford University for an academic department.
+- Users must be authorized by their department to post positions.

-- Users understand that all postdoctoral positions at Stanford are mentored training positions under the direction of a faculty member, funded and carried out in accordance with University policies and procedures.
+- Users understand that all postdoc positions are mentored training positions under the direction of a faculty member and are funded and carried out in accordance with University policies and procedures.

-- Users must comply with immigration and labor law when posting position announcements.
+- Users must comply with immigration and labor laws when posting.

-- Users recognize Stanford University’s commitment to bring to Stanford students and trainees from diverse backgrounds.
+- Users recognize Stanford’s commitment diversity.
 Diversity includes, but is not limited to, culture, socioeconomic background, race, ethnicity, gender, sexual orientation, physical capabilities, and life experience.
-Recognizing the educational benefits of a diverse scientific workforce and a diverse academe, OPA actively recruits prospective postdocs from all backgrounds to consider training at Stanford, provides networks of mentoring and support, and creates opportunities for successful contributions within the academia and with our surrounding communities.
+Recognizing the educational benefits of a diverse scientific workforce and a diverse academe, OPA actively recruits postdocs from all backgrounds to consider training here, provides networks of mentoring and support, and creates opportunities for successful contributions within the academia and with our surrounding communities.

-- The following language is automatically included with each post:
+- The following language is automatically included in each post, please remove duplicate language if included in your post:

 - "Stanford University is an affirmative action and equal opportunity employer, committed to increasing the diversity of its workforce.
 It welcomes applications from women, members of minority groups, veterans, persons with disabilities, and others who would bring additional dimensions to the university's research and teaching mission."

-- If funding requires that applicants must be U.S. Citizens or Permanent Residents, please clearly state that it is a funding requirement in the position posting.
-(Position postings cannot be limited in this way if it is not a requirement of the funding.)
+- If funding requires applicants to be U.S. Citizens or Permanent Residents, clearly state the legal basis for the requirement.
+Applications cannot be limited in this way if it is not a funding requirement.